tahmidsadik/synor-engine-mongo/README.md

-## A simple library for managing revolving line of credit and loan servicing
+## Mongodb migration engine for Synor